13 Simple Hacks to Dramatically Lower Your Healthcare & Childcare Costs

-I want to offer a few obvious (and not so obvious) ways to impact your healthcare and childcare costs that are easy to implement, legal, and will help save thousands at tax time, especially as we head into 2019 and open enrollments!
+I want to offer a few obvious (and not so obvious) ways to impact your healthcare and childcare costs that are easy to implement, legal, and will help save thousands at tax time.

 Healthcare is such a personal topic as everyone’s situation is different due to a myriad of factors.
 Below, I’ll define a few healthcare concepts and explain how either I or others have leveraged them.
 As always, seek professional advice from your benefits manager, CPA, or lawyer should you have additional questions.

 Also known as employer-sponsored health insurance or job-based health insurance, group health insurance is a type of group health plan that provides actual health insurance coverage (not to be confused with a “health plan”).
 A group health insurance policy is purchased by an employer (or employee organization) and is offered to eligible participants and to eligible dependents of participants.
 With group health insurance, the risk is spread over the company—the number of participants covered.